 There are women in the chat room who have left their family behind to go to another state.
 One woman shared how nervous and frightened she was about moving, then another one shared with this woman her experience of moving away from her family.

 “A year ago, my husband accepted a job in another state.
-Like you it was somewhere new, where I would not know anyone and I would be leaving all my family and friends way behind.
+It was somewhere new, where I would not know anyone and I would be leaving all my family and friends way behind.
 I didn’t want to go.
-And like you, I cried.
+I cried.
 I was scared and sad.
 I secretly hoped he would change his mind but he didn’t.

 Look at Sarah.
 God told Abraham, “Go forth from your country, and from your relatives and from your father’s house, to the land which I will show you” (Genesis 12:1) and Sarah followed.
 “Sarah was an intelligent and capable woman.
 But when she married Abraham she made a decision.
 She established as her mission in life the task of helping her husband fulfill God’s purposes for him.
 That was not weakness.
 It was God’s will for her life: true biblical submission.”